Sweet Chili Sauce

-This homemade Asian Style Sweet Chili Sauce is fresh and bright, with a punch of heat.
-It’s a fun one to have in your pantry for grilling and dipping!
+Sweet Chili Sauce is fresh and bright, with a punch of heat.
+This Asian sauce is a fun homemade recipe to have in your pantry for grilling and dipping!

-This recipe for Asian Style Sweet Chili Sauce is probably the quickest, easiest food I’ve ever canned.
+This recipe for Sweet Chili Sauce is probably the quickest, easiest food I’ve ever canned.
 And its flavor and consistency beat the heck out of anything I’ve ever bought from the store.

-This recipe comes straight from the pages of Not Your Mama’s Canning Book by Rebecca Lindamood.
+This Asian sweet chili sauce recipe comes straight from the pages of Not Your Mama’s Canning Book by Rebecca Lindamood.
 You’ll find no stuffy, boring, or bland recipes here.
 That is simply not Rebecca’s style.

 Rebecca is skilled in the kitchen in ways that many more people should aim to emulate.
 She is frugal, resourceful, and efficient with her materials, time, and money.
 Yet, she manages to always add in these funky little twists of creativity that make the seemingly mundane feel like fun.
 She’s a kitchen wiz, I tell ya.

 Whether you’re a pro or a newbie at canning, this is a truly wonderful book.
 You’ll find great tips and helpful tutelage throughout, including information on canning equipment and basic canning safety.
 And the best part?
 Rebecca matches up her canned products with a collection of non-canning recipes.
 For example, her Korean Inspired Flank Steak Lettuce Wraps recipe utilizes her canning recipe for Korean Barbecue Sauce.
 Rebecca sent me a jar of that sauce and I licked it clean.
 So.
 Dang.
 Good!

 There is very little prep required for this Asian Style Sweet Chili Sauce recipe.
 All you need for fresh produce are a few red chili peppers and cloves of garlic.